waku-org/js-waku/guides/store-retrieve-messages.md

 # Use Protobuf

-We recommend you use [protobuf](https://developers.google.com/protocol-buffers/) for messages.
+Waku v2 protocols use [protobuf](https://developers.google.com/protocol-buffers/) [by default](https://rfc.vac.dev/spec/10/).

+Let's review how you can use protobuf to send structured data.

-First, let's define a data structure.
+First, define a data structure.
 For this guide, we will use a simple news article that contains a date of publication, title and body:

 ```js